Meet Our Balloon Pilots

 Pilot expertise is an important reason why Rainbow Ryders is the OFFICIAL Hot Air Balloon Ride provider for the Albuquerque International Balloon Fiesta.®

-Scott Appelman is the founder and president of Rainbow Ryders, Inc.- the largest balloon ride business in New Mexico and Arizona – and one of the largest in the United States.
-Rainbow Ryders operates 20 balloons year round doing over 1800 flights per year.
-Rainbow Ryders’ pilots have flown in 45 states and managed events in Chihuahua and Guadalajara, Mexico.
+Scott Appelman is the founder and president of Rainbow Ryders, Inc.- the largest balloon ride business in the United States.
+Rainbow Ryders operates 26 balloons year round doing over 2200 flights per year.
+Flying over 22,000 passengers annually.
+Rainbow Ryders’ pilots have flown in 45 states and managed events in Colorado Springs, Phoenix, Chihuahua and Guadalajara, Mexico.

 After graduating from University of New Mexico’s Anderson School of Management, Scott wanted to make his hobby of hot air ballooning into a career….
 In September of 1984 Scott received his Commercial Pilot’s License, Lighter than Air rating.

 Scott has held positions on the Board of Directors of the Albuquerque International Balloon Fiesta ® (AIBF) 1986-1991, Chairman of the Board for the Albuquerque Convention and Visitors Bureau 2001-2002, Board of Directors of the Albuquerque Convention and Visitors Bureau 1993 to current.
-He was the originator and organizer of AIBF’s “BALLOON GLOW” 1987 through 1992, AIBF’s “SPECIAL SHAPE RODEO” 1989 and 1990, and AIBF’s “ALBUQUERQUE ALOFT” 1991.
-Scott was honored with the Heritage Award from the Albuquerque International Balloon Fiesta in 2013, and he currently serves on the Anderson Abruzzo International Balloon Museum Foundation board of directors.
+He was the originator and organizer of AIBF’s “BALLOON GLOW” 1987 through 1992, co originator of AIBF’s “SPECIAL SHAPE RODEO” 1989 and 1990, and AIBF’s “ALBUQUERQUE ALOFT” 1991.
+Scott was honored with the Heritage Award from the Albuquerque International Balloon Fiesta in 2013, and he currently serves as the President the Anderson Abruzzo International Balloon Museum Foundation board of directors.

 Troy received his private pilot certificate at age 16 and commercial pilot license at 18.
 He has flown over 5,800 hours and more than 20,000 passengers.
 Troy has flown in 45 states and 13 countries.
 He has flown commercial contracts for Century 21, Labatt’s Beer, Sears, Swatch Watch, Maxwell House, PSA Airlines, United New Mexico Bank, Breyer’s Ice Cream, Comet Cleaners, Fox Photo, Disney/Pixar, and RE/MAX.
 Troy also enjoys flying gas balloons; he has built 2.
 Troy’s accomplishments include 14 New Mexico State Championships, 2 North American Championships, 2 US Hot Air Team Nationals, the 1992 Chrysler Transatlantic Challenge flight with Richard Abruzzo, giving Walter Cronkite a lesson at Château de Balleroy in 1993, dropping a skydiver (Bob Martin) from 32,000 feet, then ascending to 34,000 feet, the 1996 America’s Challenge, landing in the Canadian wilderness and being rescued by helicopter, the 2001 Gordon Bennett, crossing the Alps from Germany to Italy with Earl Miller, Cluster flight for Disney/Pixar’s movie UP, flying over 4,000 feet sitting on a carbon fiber La-Z-Boy chair with 70 helium balloons, and flying over the unique rock formations, stunning valleys, and ancient cliff dwellings of Cappadocia, Turkey.